"No one should have to walk alone."

 - People-pleasing, walking on eggshells, codependence, emotional caretaking.

-October is
+November is

 Meet Kevin

 Akahai Emotional Wellness, LLC is owned and operated by me, Kevin Faust, nationally board-certified and state licensed psychotherapist, certified narcissistic abuse treatment clinician (NATC), certified clinical trauma professional, level 2 (CCTP-II), and EMDR trained clinician.
-I am a licensed counselor in Hawaii as well as Pennsylvania.
+I am a licensed psychotherapist in Hawaii as well as Pennsylvania.

 I work with adult clients in many different areas including depression, anxiety, trauma, abuse, PTSD, complex PTSD, anger, emotional regulation, adult ADHD, motivation, and relationship issues...